ahuggel/SwissRailwayClock/docs/README.md

 The compiler [type checking] level is set to "Strict" and the program compiles with a single warning.

+[^2]: Also argueing that any potential performance improvements that might be achieved by using either of these concepts anyway to avoid redrawing some watchface elements every second (e.g., the tick marks), would be small and insignificant in comparison with the energy required in any case to update the pixels and light the device display.

 ## Optimizations

 Garmin smartwatches are constrained devices with limited processing power, memory, and energy resources.
 The resources are interlinked, once you optimize for one of them, it tends to adversely affect the others, and while the [Monkey C] language and the [Toybox APIs] provide a modern programming environment, the compiler's built-in optimizer is not very effective (yet).
 In the meantime, I highly recommend using [Prettier Monkey C], an extension for Visual Studio Code, which does a great job at optimizing the memory usage of the generated program.
 From my experience, for legacy watches, for which the memory usage is now really close to the limit, Prettier Monkey C reduces the size of the code and data memory by around 12%.